 You’ll lie on a narrow table.
-First, you’ll be on your side while she puts a short, thin tube into your rectum to fill your intestine with air.
+First, you’ll be on your side while they put a short, thin tube into your rectum to fill your intestine with air.
 This helps expand and smooth it out.
 It may make your belly feel full, but it shouldn’t hurt.

 After the air is in, the table will slide into a big, doughnut-shaped ring.
-The technician will leave the room, but she will be able to see, hear, and talk to you the entire time.
+The technician will leave the room but will be able to see, hear, and talk to you the entire time.

 How Will I Feel Afterward?